drubinstein/pokerl/content/docs/chapter-2/policy/index.md

 </div>

 The policy ended up being ≈5M parameters or 20MB.
-For context, that's 5 orders of magnitude smaller than DeepSeek.
+For context, that's 5 orders of magnitude smaller than Deepseek.
 Enough to fit on the average consumer GPU 400x over.

 ## Inputting the Observations into the Policy